Sponsor: Replimune Inc. (industry)

 Planned enrollment: 400

-Goal: To determine whether intratumoral vusolimogene oderparepvec (VO; RP1) combined with nivolumab improves overall survival compared with physician’s choice therapy in patients with advanced cutaneous melanoma that has progressed after anti–PD-1 and anti–CTLA-4 therapy or who are not candidates for anti–CTLA-4 treatment.
+Goal: To determine whether intratumoral vusolimogene oderparepvec (VO; RP1) combined with nivolumab improves overall survival compared with physician’s choice of standard therapies in patients with advanced melanoma that has progressed after prior anti–PD-1 and anti–CTLA-4 therapy or who are not candidates for anti–CTLA-4.

-Outcomes: Primary outcome is overall survival.
-Secondary outcomes include progression-free survival by RECIST v1.1 and objective response rate by RECIST v1.1.
-Assessments are planned through approximately 55 months.
+Outcomes: Primary endpoint: overall survival from randomization to death from any cause.
+Key secondary endpoints: progression-free survival per RECIST v1.1 and objective response rate per RECIST v1.1.
+Outcomes are assessed for up to approximately 55 months.

 Burden on patient: Moderate.
-This is a phase 3 study with standard oncologic imaging and labs comparable to usual care; however, the investigational arm requires repeated intratumoral injections, including potential image-guided procedures for deep lesions, which add visit time, procedural risks, and travel.
-There are no intensive pharmacokinetic schedules described, but screening will include comprehensive labs and ongoing safety monitoring.
-Patients with easily accessible lesions may experience less procedural burden than those requiring interventional radiology for visceral targets.
+As a phase 3 study, imaging and labs will be similar to standard of care frequency; however, the experimental arm requires repeated intratumoral injections of VO, including potential image-guided procedures for deep lesions, which adds visit time, procedural risk, and travel.
+No intensive pharmacokinetic sampling is described, but safety monitoring for oncolytic viral therapy and immune checkpoint blockade is expected, along with contraception requirements and periodic pregnancy testing where applicable.
+Patients with accessible lesions may have less procedural burden than those requiring interventional radiology for visceral targets.

 Key Inclusion Criteria: